Data Centers in Auburn

 Network & Connectivity Ecosystem

 Direct Cloud On-Ramps: There are no direct public cloud on-ramps within Auburn as of September 2025.
-Organizations connect to cloud providers via private network extensions, such as PNI or wave services, to the nearest major hub in Atlanta.
+Businesses connect to major cloud providers like AWS, Google Cloud (GCP), and Microsoft Azure through the primary connectivity hub in Atlanta, accessible via private network extensions and wavelength services.

 Power Analysis